 c.
-Failing to Complete a Timely Response
+Failure to Complete a Timely Response

-If a public body fails to comply with the 15 business-day deadline or complete its response as soon as practicable and without unreasonable delay, the requester can petition the Attorney General (for state agencies) or the appropriate district attorney (for other public bodies) to order the disclosure of any nonexempt records; or file suit against the public body in circuit court (for elected officials).
+If a public body fails to comply with the 15 business-day deadline or complete its response as soon as practicable and without unreasonable delay, the requester can petition the Attorney General (for state agency records) or the appropriate district attorney (for the records of other public bodies) to order disclosure; or file suit against the public body in circuit court (for records in the custody of elected officials).

-A requester can also submit a petition or file suit if the estimated date of completion provided by the public body is unreasonably long and will result in undue delay of disclosure.
-79 However, merely failing to comply with a timeframe set by the requester does not constitute a denial entitling the requester to petition for release of the records.
 80

+A requester can also submit a petition or file suit if the estimated date of completion provided by the public body is unreasonably long and will result in undue delay of disclosure.81 However, merely failing to comply with a time-frame set by the requester does not constitute a denial entitling the requester to petition for release of the records.82

-If a petition is granted for failing to timely respond, the public body can be ordered to disclose any nonexempt material within seven days, or within any other appropriate period.
-81 This allows the reviewing authority to determine a reasonable amount of time for completing a response to a particular records request.
-House Bill 2353 (2019) also permits the order, in certain circumstances, to assess a \$200 penalty against the public body or reduce or waive the public body's fee to fulfill the request.
+If a petition is granted for failing to timely respond, the public body can be ordered to disclose any nonexempt material within seven days, or within any other appropriate period.83 This allows the reviewing authority to determine a reasonable amount of time for completing a response to a particular records request.
+In certain circumstances, the reviewing authority may assess a \$200 penalty against the public body, or order the public body to reduce or waive its fee to fulfill the request.84